Loans 101: Reverse Mortgages

 3. The Reverse Mortgage loan lasts for a certain length of time but then it must be paid back, including the accumulated interest

-4. The home owner must keep current with property taxes and homeowner’s insurance
+4. The homeowner must keep current with property taxes and homeowner’s insurance

 5. The home must be well-maintained for the length of the reverse mortgage loan